louislee1021/presento/README.md

 ## Differentiation and ChangeLog

+20191126 11:10 - Fixed the transformer while enabled formatDatatable.
 20191125 19:55 - Added $multi property to class presenter to add feature of processing more than one record.
 20191122 18:05 - Updated the ultimate and the only uses of this package.
 End of this presento world.
 20191122 18:01 - For the clear convention and future use, changing namespace is required.
 20191122 17:18 - Added formatting: Datatable